 Tomb Of Aurangzeb

-Aurangzeb (1618 - 1707AD), the sixth Mughal Emperor who ruled most of the Indian subcontinent for nearly half a century and passed away on Friday, 20th February 1707 at the age of 88 at Bhingar in Ahemadnagar.
-As per last wish of the emperor, the coffin of Aurangzeb was brought by his son Muhammad Azam Shah and he was buried close to his spiritual guru Saint Sayyad Zainuddin here.
+Aurangzeb (1618 - 1707AD), the sixth Mughal Emperor who ruled most of the Indian subcontinent for nearly half a century and passed away on Friday, 20th February 1707 at the age of 88 at Bhingar in Ahmednagar.
+As per the last wish of the emperor, the coffin of Aurangzeb was brought by his son Muhammad Azam Shah and he was buried close to his spiritual guru Saint Sayyad Zainuddin here.
 After his burial here, Aurangzeb was given a posthumous title 'Khuld-makan' (He whose abode is in eternity).
-The tomb of Aurangzeb is situated at the south eastern corner of the tomb of Zainuddin complex, who died in 1370 AD.
+The tomb of Aurangzeb is situated at the southeastern corner of the tomb of Zainuddin complex, who died in 1370 AD.
+It is among the famous places to visit in Ellora.

 A small marble enclosure, to the east of Aurangzeb's tomb, contains the remains of Azam Shah and his wife.
 Azam Shah was Aurangzeb's second son.